We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 If you worked with Google Analytics, the term Google Analytics Goal is not new to you since that's how the conversions were called in the past.

-In UA, you could always create a destination goal whenever you need a page view to be treated as a conversion.
-Additionally, there are a few other types of Google Universal Analytics goals:
+In UA, you created a destination goal whenever you wanted a page view treated as a conversion.
+There were a few other Universal Analytics goal types too:

 • Goals based on events and their parameters